Up to 60% off sofas & mattresses — limited‑time deals.

 Delivery planning for apartments and stairs

-Ask for boxed dimensions and weight; a “fits the door” sofa can still fail at a tight landing turn.
+Ask for boxed dimensions and total package weight.
+A sofa that sounds manageable on paper can still fail at a landing or tight turn.

 FAQs